Balady citron: History

-The pro-Zionist newspapers HaMelitz and HaLevanon were instrumental in stirring up interest in etrog cultivation in Israel, which was seen as important in paving the way for Jewish independence.
-The Greek citron has been introduced for plantation in the 1840's by Sephardic Jews with the financial backing of Sir Moses Montefiore.
+The pro-Zionist newspapers HaMelitz and HaLevanon were instrumental in stirring up interest in etrog cultivation in Palestine, which was seen as important in paving the way for Jewish independence.
+The Greek citron has been introduced for plantation in the 1840s by Sephardic Jews with the financial backing of Sir Moses Montefiore.
 The new Greek-Jaffa variety was more commercially successful than Balady.
-Despite all efforts, the Balady was still unable to compete with the Greek citron and at the beginning of that 20th-century its cultivation was very primitive and limited.
-The Balady was considered unattractive and some of the new immigrants continued using varieties they were accustomed to in the diaspora.
+Despite all efforts, the Balady was still unable to compete with the Greek citron, and at the beginning of the 20th century, its cultivation was very primitive and limited.
+The Balady was considered unattractive, and some of the new immigrants continued using varieties they were accustomed to in the diaspora.

 The supporters of the Balady were strained in a conflict of interest.
-While the Greek citron grown in Jaffa showed a good economical future, the Halachic intentions were against it.
+While the Greek citron grown in Jaffa showed a good economic future, the Halachic intentions were against it.
 As a partial solution, the Greek-Jaffa citron was occasionally grafted onto Balady rootstock.
 The progeny achieved the beautiful properties of the scion type, while the possible influence of lemon rootstock was assumed to be flushed, and replaced with that of the most kosher Balady rootstock.
-At some point, Rabbi Wax was forced to relent and commence topworking to part of his orchard, in order to replace part of the crop with the Greek citron.
+At some point, Rabbi Wax was forced to relent and commence topworking to part of his orchard, to replace part of the crop with the Greek citron.